-- (1) An agent must ensure that he or she has the contact details of the owner on whose behalf he or she is authorised to act. - (2) An agent may not provide information or make a statement in support of an application which information or statement he or she knows or believes to be misleading, false or inaccurate.
+- (1) An agent must ensure that he or she has the contact details of the owner on whose behalf he or she is authorised to act. - (2) An agent may not provide information or make a statement in support of an application which information or statement he or she knows or should reasonably have known to be misleading, false or inaccurate.